PrettyFloralBonnet/datastructures-algorithms/datastructures/hashtables/hashTables.md

 The main drawback is the possibility of **hash collisions**.
 When data gets hashed, due to limited memory, there is a chance some data gets stored in address space in memory where some other data was already stored previously.

 This slows down reading and writing, to a point where it basically becomes O(n) (or more specifically, O(n/k) where k is the size of the hash table).

+## Allowed key types

+This mostly depends on the language.
+The most common data type used for hash table keys is a **string**.
+In JavaScript they can be either strings or symbols.
+In Python, dictionary keys can be of any type as long as it's immutable.

+In JS, the Map data structure offers similar flexibility: keys can be of any data type (even functions).
+It also maintains insertion order (which Python dicts also do since Python 3.8).